healeycodes/healeycodes.com/posts/designing-a-code-playground-for-adventlang.md

 description: "Using Web Workers and WebAssembly to build a speedy UI."
 ---

 I'm nine puzzles into my challenge to design and use a programming language to solve 2021's [Advent of Code](https://adventofcode.com/).
 I wrote about how and why I created Adventlang in a [previous post](https://healeycodes.com/designing-a-programming-language-for-advent-of-code).
-Today, I'm here to announce that I got side tracked and shipped a [code playground](https://healeycodes.github.io/adventlang/) so that you (and by you, I mean me) can write and execute Adventlang programs in a web browser, which makes it easier to share runnable code snippets with my friends.
+Today, I'm here to announce that I got side tracked and shipped a [code playground](https://healeycodes.github.io/adventlang/) so that you (and by you, I mean me) can write and execute Adventlang programs in a web browser, which makes it easier to share runnable code snippets with friends.
 Another goal was to speed up the write → execute loop.

 ![The code playground's user interface.
 Input section, run button, output section.](full.png)

 Adventlang's interpreter is written with Go.
 The CLI interpreter runs programs by accepting a filename via command line arguments.
-The main function reads the file and passes both filename (for stack traces) and source code to `RunProgram`.
+The main function reads the file and passes both the filename (for stack traces) and source code to `RunProgram`.
 This same function is used when importing modules too (by using the returned context, aka scope, instead of the output).

 ```go
 func RunProgram(filename string, source string) (string, *Context, error)